jgpws/jgd-bizelite/readme.txt

 Bug fix: Added new Customizer control to enable header/footer gradients; previously they were rendering by default, covering the background image.

 = 1.6.1 June 22 2021 =
-Added a new page template for page builders- Full Page Width, No Menu
+Added a new page template for page builders- Full Page Width, No Menu.

 = 1.6.0 June 15 2021 =
-Added a new feature- Header and Footer gradients
+Added a new feature- Header and Footer gradients.

 = 1.5.9 September 26 2020 =
 Used fixed values for left/right padding in entry area, for accuracy with full and wide width elements; adjusted styling for the Social Icons block; moved some functions to an inc folder; added several new Customizer options for the Landing Page template.